cllckn/information-and-communication-technologies/module7/README.md

   - npm init -y
   - Make a /src folder for the source code of the project

-* Make an hello-world.js file and write the following code:
+* Make a hello-world.js file and write the following code:
   - console.log('Hello world.');

 * Run the app: